SchoolOfCode/recap_tasks_week-2/README.md

 👉 Add a new label and input field element to your `index.html` file.
 This input field represents the priority value of your important thing, and should take in a number.
 Refactor your code so that, when you click your `Add To List` button, you add an object to your array, rather than a string value.
 For example: `let importantThings = [{text: 'telephone mother', priority: 1}]`.

 👉 Add a new button to your site called `Order List`.
-Wh the button is clicked, reorder your list by priority.
+When the button is clicked, reorder your list by priority.

 ## Bonus